eartahhj/OpenCRM/README.md

 This can be extended with differentTimesheet to include a Timesheet software inside the CRM.

 # Preview screenshot
-A screenshot to display how the Timesheet looks like
+A screenshot to display how the CRM looks like
 ![Interface screenshot](./differentCRM-screenshot1.png)